CS2103JAN2017-W09-B1/main/docs/DeveloperGuide.md

 </p>

 ### 2.4 Model component
-`Model` manages and stores Burdens's tasklist data and user's preferences. <br>
+`Model` manages and stores Burdens' tasklist data and user's preferences. <br>
 `Model` exposes an UnmodifiableObservableList<ReadOnlyTask> that can be 'observed' by other components<br>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; e.g. the UI can be bound to this list and will automatically update when the data in the list change.
 <p align="center">